What are Profitability Ratios?

 #3 Operating Profit Margin

 Operating profit margin – looks at earnings as a percentage of sales before interest expense and income taxes are deduced.
 Companies with high operating profit margins are generally more well-equipped to pay for fixed costs and interest on obligations, have better chances to survive an economic slowdown, and are more capable of offering lower prices than their competitors that have a lower profit margin.
-Operating profit margin is frequently used to assess the strength of a company’s management since good management can substantially improve the profitability of a company over and above its operating costs.
+Operating profit margin is frequently used to assess the strength of a company’s management since good management can substantially improve the profitability of a company by managing its operating costs.

 #4 Net Profit Margin